x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 a 0 casualty outcome given the current blueprint of the building.
-Based on the data I collected, UCF administrators in responsibility of PII should focus their attention on office area 2 and hall 1 (see screenshot below).
+Based on the data I collected, UCF administrators responsible for PII should focus their attention on mitigating risk in office area 2 and hall 1 (see screenshot below).

 The next step
-is to first get live data (in the form of a fire drill), and see if this data is accurate.
+is to first get live data (in the form of a fire drill), and see if this simulation data is accurate.
 If it is accurate, then steps should be taken to convert the office space in area 2 to storage